PhilippeW83440/SDCND/CarND-VehicleDetection-P5/writeup_philippew.md

 ![alt text][image7]
 ![alt text][image8]

-Not that I have used different settings:
+Note that I have used different settings:
 - for cars driving in the same direction than our car: 3 consecutive frames are being used and their heatmaps sumed.
 Then a threshold of 3*3 overlaps is used to identify areas where we will drow a bounding box.
 - for cars driving in the opposite direction than our car: the relative speed is much higher so no consecutive frames are being used.
 Otherwise we would filter most of these detections.